 TALK TO YOUR CHILDREN ABOUT INTERNET SAFETY

-Teaching children about Internet Safety is very important.
+Teaching children about Internet safety is very important.
 Do they know how to recognise if someone is stalking them online?
 Have you told them that people can steal their personal information?
-Do they know who all are seeing their pictures and that they could be saving them?!
-Many parents worry about how they can stop their child from adding strangers to their friends list and whether their child is having another account that they are hiding from adults.
+Do they know who can view their pictures and that they could be saving them?!
+Many parents worry about how they can stop their child from adding strangers to their friends list and whether their child has another account that they are hiding from adults.
 How can you win their trust?
 We need to help them understand the ethics and rules of sharing things online to prevent them from getting hurt.

 My Story: I grew up in this cyber age.
-I was just out of my teens when I started blogging and I have had a very bad experience with cyber bullying.
-It all started because of over sharing information.
+I was just out of my teens when I started blogging and I have had a very bad experience with cyberbullying.
+It all started because of oversharing information.
 I did not know that people could track me down.
 My parents did, but they didn’t know it was happening.
-Lucky me! that I told them in time that ‘someone was being very mean’.
+Lucky for me, I told them in time that ‘someone was being very mean’.
 The issue got resolved and the person gave up.
-The experience was terrible but my parents support helped me come out of it stronger than I had been.
-I learnt a valuable lesson, no doubt.
+The experience was terrible but my parents’ support helped me come out of it stronger than I had been.
+I learned a valuable lesson, no doubt.
 My sister is a Child Psychologist.
 I have learnt so much through working with her.
 Before I had kids of my own, I helped counsel children who had been bullied online or offline.

-When your child asks to want to have an account on Facebook, the first thing that you should understand is why your child wants one.
+When your child asks to have an account on Facebook, the first thing that you should understand is why your child wants one.
 The basic reason is usually the same as ours.
 Why did we go on Facebook?
-To keep in touch with family and friends, ofcourse!
-I am sure like me, you too have found long lost buddies and distant relatives that you haven’t met in a long time on it.
-It is one of the easiest way to keep in touch with everyone in your life.
+To keep in touch with family and friends, of course!
+Like me, I am sure you too have found long-lost buddies and distant relatives that you haven’t met in years using Facebook.
+It is one of the easiest ways to keep in touch with everyone in your life.
 That’s what kids want too… but then… there is another very attractive reason why kids like Facebook: the games and apps!